 Nutritionists from Stanford Health Care offer some nutritional tips for diarrhea:

 - Sip on clear, still liquids such as fruit juice without added sugar.

-- Do most of the drinking between, not during meals
+- Do most of the drinking between, not during meals.

 Other advice from the nutritionists is to:

-- Sugar-free gum, mints, sweet cherries, prunes
+- sugar-free gum, mints, sweet cherries, and prunes

-- Caffeinated drinks and medication
+- caffeinated drinks and medication

-- Fructose in high amounts, from fruit juices, grapes, honey, dates, nuts, figs, soft drinks, and prunes
+- fructose in high amounts, from fruit juices, grapes, honey, dates, nuts, figs, soft drinks, and prunes

-- Lactose in dairy products
+- lactose in dairy products

-- Olestra (Olean) - a fat substitute
+- olestra, or Olean, a fat substitute

 Antibiotic-associated diarrhea might be reduced by the use of probiotics, as may diarrhea related to Clostridium difficile, although the evidence is mixed.

 Probiotics to help with Clostridium difficile and antibiotic diarrheas were investigated in a trial published in The Lancet.
-They found "no evidence" that a multi-strain preparation of bacteria was effective in preventing these conditions, calling for a better understanding of the development of antibiotic-associated diarrhea.
+They found no evidence that a multi-strain preparation of bacteria was effective in preventing these conditions, calling for a better understanding of the development of antibiotic-associated diarrhea.

 Probiotics are available in capsules, tablets, powders, and liquids.

-Tests and diagnosis of diarrhea
+Tests and diagnosis

 Parasites or their eggs can be seen under a microscope.